Stop Chasing P99s in the Dark: A Practical Framework to Balance Performance and Cloud Spend

 Install

-in recommend mode.
-Open PRs to adjustrequests/limits
+GoldilocksandVPA v0.13.0in recommend mode.
+Open PRs to adjustrequests/limits.Detect CPU throttling via

-modestly (10–20%).Example outcome: one client dropped node count 25% by right-sizing 14 services;
+container_cpu_cfs_throttled_seconds_total.
+If throttle > 2% at peak, bump CPUrequestsmodestly (10–20%).Example outcome: one client dropped node count 25% by right-sizing 14 services;

-improved 18% from reduced throttling.Example
+p95improved 18% from reduced throttling.Example

 apiVersion: v1